Telonko/gta-online-casino-vehicle/README.md

 **What to do in the game**

-``Execute the script.
+``1.
+Execute the script.
-Get your ass to the wheel.
+2. Get your ass to the wheel.
-Do not push "S" button!!!
+3. Do not push "S" button!!!
-Only "E" then "Enter"!!!``
+4. Only "E" then "Enter"!!!``